cvopicka/cvopicka.github.io/var/log/syslog_2020.md

 ## 2020.12.05

-* Begin trying to convert arduino code to micropython
+* Begin trying to convert Arduino Nano code to MicroPython (ESP8266)

 ## ~2020.11.22